Idol Incidents: Media

-Game
+Video game

-A smartphone game published by HarvesT started its service on October 21, 2016.
+A mobile video game published by HarvesT started its service on October 21, 2016.
 The game is free and uses an in-app purchase system.
 The game's servers closed on July 31, 2017.

 Anime

 In 2016, an anime adaptation was announced, produced by MAPPA and Studio VOLN.
 Daisuke Yoshida directed the anime with a script by Sōtarō Hayashi and Sumino Kawashima.
 Tiv drew the draft of the characters in the anime whilst Mai Ishii adapted the design.
 The series aired in Japan between January 8, 2017 and March 27, 2017.
 The opening theme titled "Utae!
 Ai no Kōyaku!" (歌え！愛の公約) is sung by Smile♥X, a group formed by different members of each political party in the show, which produced by Tsunku.
 The ending theme "Respect" is sung by Sarara Yashima and Mai Fuchigami under the unit named "with.".
 Crunchyroll streamed the anime from January 8, 2017.